rangeetpan/MergeConflict/DslSamples/MergeConflictsResolution/Readme.md

     +   Open VS Code

-    +   Choose “Open Folder” and select the “ICSE'21_Merge_Conflict” folder.
+    +   Choose “Open Folder” and select the “MergeConflictsResolution” folder.

     +   VS Code may show a warning at the top of the screen about missing dependences.
 Click on “yes” to install them.